Czech Communist Party Withdraws Support For Governing Coalition

 Culture Minister Lubomír Zaorálek (ČSSD) attributed the party’s decision to the upcoming elections.
 “It just seems to me that the Communists want to free their hands a few months before the elections, and that’s what is behind this,” he told reporters on Tuesday.

 ODS deputy Zbyněk Stanjura said at the weekend that early elections would be the best solution, given that the government had lost confidence and support due to the Communist Party’s decision.
 However, the situation is complicated by the fact that the Czech Republic is currently drawing up a new electoral law to replace the previous one, parts of which were struck down by the Constitutional Court.
 ODS leader Petr Fiala acknowledged that any move to early elections would probably have to wait until this process was complete.https://brnodaily.com/2021/04/14/news/politics/czech-communist-party-withdraws-support-for-governing-coalition/https://brnodaily.com/wp-content/uploads/2021/04/czech-republic-prime-minister-andrej-babis-credit-vlada.cz_-1024x683.jpghttps://brnodaily.com/wp-content/uploads/2021/04/czech-republic-prime-minister-andrej-babis-credit-vlada.cz_-150x100.jpgCzech Republic / WorldPoliticsBabiš,Czech Republic,News,PoliticsThe Czech Communist Party has announced it is ending its support for the current governing coalition composed of ANO and the Social Democrats (ČSSD), due to disagreements over government policy.
-The party will not bring a motion of no confidence in the government themselves, but say they may support...Melis KarabulutMelis Karabulutmeliskarabulut97@gmail.comAuthorA published author from Turkey, English language teacher, master’s student of European Politics, humanitarian worker, dancer.
-Beyond these, an enthusiast of the Czech language and people speaking it.
-Mainly creative, sometimes political.
-A big fan of Luzanky Park and Petrov.Brno Daily
+The party will not bring a motion of no confidence in the government themselves, but say they may support...Melis KarabulutMelis Karabulutmeliskarabulut97@gmail.comAuthorA journalist from Turkey; an enthusiast of investigative stories on migration and politics in the Czech Republic.
+Writes about the journeys of inspirational expats living in Brno; and the bits of life that spark inspiration.Brno Daily